mpoladi/6.C395-chatbot-layout/README.md

 1. Create a Hugging Face Space:
    - Go to [Hugging Face Spaces](https://huggingface.co/spaces)
    - Click "New Space"
-   - Choose a name for your space (e.g., "boston-school-chatbot")
+   - Choose a name for your space (e.g., "6.C395-chatbot")
    - Select "Gradio" as the SDK
    - Choose "CPU" as the hardware (free tier)
    - Make it "Public" so others can use your chatbot